NOTE 2: - SIGNIFICANT ACCOUNTING POLICIES

 Restricted collateral deposits are primarily invested in highly liquid deposits which are used as a security for the Company’s performance guarantees at FAAC and Epsilor-EFL.

 f.
 Marketable securities:

 The Company determines the appropriate classification of its investments in debt and equity securities at the time of purchase and reevaluates such determinations at each balance sheet date.
 Investment in securities are classified as available-for-sale and stated at fair value, with unrealized gains and losses reported in accumulated other comprehensive income (loss), a separate component of stockholders’ equity.
-Realized gains and losses on sales of investments, as determined on a specific identification basis, are included in the consolidated statements of comprehensive income.
-The Company did not hold any marketable securities at either December 31, 2014 or 2013.
+Realized gains and losses on sales of investments, as determined on a specific identification basis, are included in the consolidated statements of operations.
+The Company did not hold any marketable securities at either December 21, 2012 or 2011.

 Inventories are stated at the lower of cost or market value.
 Inventory write-offs and write-down provisions are provided to cover risks arising from slow-moving items or technological obsolescence and for market prices lower than cost.
 The Company periodically evaluates the quantities on hand relative to current and historical selling prices and historical and projected sales volume.
 Based on this evaluation, provisions are made to write inventory down to its market value.
-In 2014 and 2013, the Company wrote off approximately $509,000 and $186,000, respectively, of obsolete inventory, which has been included in the cost of revenues.
+In 2012 and 2011, the Company wrote off $57,000 and $145,000, respectively, of obsolete inventory, which has been included in the cost of revenues.